Extensions to Delphi

 123

-In Tusk, functions may be frozen,
+In Tusk, functions may be pure,

 meaning that they exhibit no side effects,